 If there is a topic/adjustment that you are unsure of, come back to it.
 You are better to get the adjustments that you are comfortable with done first.
 It is easy to get bogged down and waste time on a difficult adjustment at the expense of doing an easier one that appears later in the question.

 With a performance appraisal question you may be asked to calculate ratios or prepare a statement of cash flow or both.
 When calculating ratios, if you are unsure of a particular calculation always have a go, as even if the calculation is incorrect you will be awarded merit for your discussion of the incorrect number in the written section of the question.
 It also really helps the marker if you note your formula down so that your working is clearly identified.

 When preparing a statement of cash flow setup you proforma immediately and begin to get the easy marks in the cash flow such as finding the movement in the cash and cash equivalent balance, and finding the movements on basic shares and loans.
 You will also find the operating activities section familiar and useful for scoring marks.
 If there are any cash items that you are unfamiliar with come back to these at the end after you have dealt with the items that you can do.

 Finally, when appraising the performance of a company ensure that you always refer to the scenario provided to ensure maximum credit is awarded.

-Q3: could be a single entity or a consolidation (statement of profit or loss and other comprehensive income and/or statement of financial position).
+Accounts preparation questions may include extracts or stand alone calculations or full statements of profit or loss and other comprehensive income and/or statement of financial position

-Statement of changes in equity, statement of cash flow extract, earnings per share calculation or linked written topic.
+May include a short separate part, e.g. with a statement of changes in equity, statement of cash flows extract, earnings per share calculation or linked written topic

-Consolidation question with adjustments, eg fair values, deferred/contingent consideration, PUP on inventories/PPE, intragroup trading and balances, goods/cash in transit.
+A consolidation question would include one subsidiary and often an associate, with adjustments, e.g. fair values, deferred/contingent consideration, PUP on inventories/PPE, intragroup trading and balances, goods/cash in transit

 Section A – Multiple Choice Questions